House poised to censure Rep. Adam Schiff over Trump-Russia investigations

 “By repeatedly telling these falsehoods, Representative Schiff purposely deceived his Committee, Congress, and the American people,” the resolution said.

-Schiff, the former Democratic chairman of the House Intelligence Committee and the lead prosecutor in Trump’s first impeachment trial, has long been a top Republican political target.
+The former Democratic chairman of the House Intelligence Committee and the lead prosecutor in Trump’s first impeachment trial, Schiff has long been a top Republican political target.
 Soon after taking back the majority this year, Republicans blocked him from sitting on the intelligence panel.

+Schiff would be the 25th member of the House to be censured and only the third in the last 20 years.
+Republican Rep. Paul Gosar of Arizona was censured in 2021 for tweeting an animated video that depicted him striking Rep. Alexandria Ocasio-Cortez, D-N.Y., with a sword; Former Democratic Rep. Charlie Rangel of New York was censured in 2010 for serious financial and campaign misconduct.

+The censure itself carries no practical effect, except to provide a historic footnote that marks a lawmaker’s career.
+But the GOP resolution would launch an ethics investigation into Schiff’s conduct.

 While Schiff did not initiate the 2017 congressional investigation into Trump’s Russia ties — then-House Intelligence Committee Chairman Devin Nunes, a Republican who later became one of Trump’s most ardent defenders, started it — Republicans arguing in favor of his censure on Wednesday blamed him for what they said was the fallout of that probe, and of the separate investigation started that same year by Trump’s own Justice Department.